ramigs/nuxt-fauna-article/nuxt-fauna.md

 First, we build our project in dev mode, in order to access the right local environment variables:

-Now `cd repo-aggregator` and edit `nuxt.config.js` the central point of a Nuxt app
+Now `cd repo-catalogue` and edit `nuxt.config.js` the central point of a Nuxt app

 Add the following to your nuxt.config.js: